-Honestly I never liked Rice’s music.
+Honestly, I never liked Rice’s music.
 I’m a Depeche Mode, Erasure, and Nitzer Ebb kind of guy for many reasons.
-Rice is not a pop musician, nor is it really proper music at all.
+Rice is not a pop musician, nor is it proper music at all.
 It’s an artistic statement around design, the medium of sound, and the attitude of punk.

 Rice in a 2011 interview writes,

-Just like in Syberberg’s film, The Black Album is an artistic achievement in music technology, and it’s self-publishing effort against the current zeitgeist is influential.
-The field recording, as an artistic medium, is the innovation.
+Just like in Syberberg’s film, The Black Album is an artistic achievement in music technology, and its self-publishing effort against the current zeitgeist is influential.
+Field recording, as an artistic medium, is an innovation.
 The recording technique captures the real secret behind the surface; the meaning of cultural anthropology.

-Rice applies a tape loop techniques to let samples naturally play in loop until it becomes something else.
-If we try and say the word “Toyboat” three times fast, our own tongues will slip up, and by the third time, the word become “Toybahh.”
-Other untitled tracks, like A4 and A5, give us the feeling of a mirage, of a dated synthpop track, but is utterly fake.
+Rice applies a tape loop technique to let samples naturally play in a loop until they become something else.
+If we try and say the word “Toyboat” three times fast, our tongues will slip up, and by the third time, the word become “Toybahh.”
+Other untitled tracks, like A4 and A5, give us the feeling of a mirage, of a dated synthpop track, but are utterly fake.
 The tape loop starting over again creates a crescendo of bass and snare hits, faking a drum hit.
-As if Rice was trying to make a sinister type of backmasking record, where the listen can subjectively enjoy the sounds at their own speed and placement of the needle.
-Boards of Canada’s 2002 album, Geogaddi, utilizes backmasking, and some have enjoyed the entire album in reverse than forward.
+As if Rice was trying to make a sinister type of backmasking record, where the listener can subjectively enjoy the sounds at the speed and placement of the needle.
+Boards of Canada’s 2002 album, Geogaddi, utilizes backmasking, and some have enjoyed the entire album in reverse rather than forward.
 The Black Album is no different.
-As if a girl pop group has became a hardcore sludge jam overnight.
+As if a girl pop group has become a hardcore sludge jam overnight.

-However, this comes with the drawback that the self is based solely on emotional experiences than objective realities.
-Like an interest in classical music, an objective stance would judge a musical recording on its pitch composition and as well as the lyrical and performative undertones the audio recording possesses.
+However, this comes with the drawback that the self is based solely on emotional experiences rather than objective realities.
+Like an interest in classical music, an objective stance would judge a musical recording on its pitch composition as well as the lyrical and performative undertones the audio recording possesses.
 However, noise music is just that; annoying noise.
-Some noise does have rhythmic tone to it, like on The Black Album, but most of the time, it’s a wallpaper collage of subjective meaning and mindless muzak of ambience.
+Some noise does have a rhythmic tone to it, like on The Black Album, but most of the time, it’s a wallpaper collage of subjective meaning and mindless muzak of ambiance.
 The vaporwave genre is guilty of this pleasure, as it relies solely on the pleasure of the samples of the 1980s, Gen-X and Millennial nostalgia, and Asian culture.
 Perhaps dating back to Hip-Hop and Boom bap, there was always an interest in nostalgic drum breaks found on Soul and Jazz records from that generation’s itch.
-Sampling technology liberated the electronic musician, and focused their efforts on an ideological hauntology that continues to enforce egalitarianism, global liberalism, and an intimate interest in consumer capitalism.
-Industrial music, and the work of Boyd Rice, does the opposite, and questions these equal values upon the use of repetitive samples.
+Sampling technology liberated the electronic musician and focused their efforts on an ideological hauntology that continues to enforce egalitarianism, global liberalism, and an intimate interest in consumer capitalism.
+Industrial music, and the work of Boyd Rice, do the opposite and question these equal values upon the use of repetitive samples.

-Rice is a well known prankster, and is willing to take sides of subcultures that are against the state.
+Rice is a well-known prankster and is willing to take sides with subcultures that are against the state.
 Anywhere from “Ideology is Toxic” to “Victimhood is Powerful,” Rice hits hard against the liberal state and its hypocrisies.
-While Rice claims he is not far-right or far-left, he does advocate the wild boy attitude of the pagan motorcycle club, the satanist rocker, the avant-garde skinhead culture around them.
+While Rice claims he is not far-right or far-left, he does advocate the wild boy attitude of the pagan motorcycle club, the satanist rocker, and the avant-garde skinhead culture around them.
 For example, take a look at this “prank” where Rice and Whalesong got in a group picture with black conservatives, Diamond and Silk:

 I didn’t believe in White Boy Summer till I saw this picture!